-[continued from page 16] vear, lines up at his in their last five games, winning all convincingly.
-Vandewei and Holland have possessed the golden tough during the winning streak.
-Friday, February 9, 1979 - page 13 position.
+It will say that you're a qualified engineer, and that you're on your way to a successful engineering career.
+Except for one thing.
+An opportunity to prove yourself!
+And that's where Sargent & Lundy comes in.
+We're a foremost engineering consulting firm, serving the electrical power industry since 1891.
+And w [continued from page 16] ear lines up at his position.
 Kiki Vandeweghe has shown a lot of improvement at the other forward slot.
 Gig Sims will start at center and share time with Darrell Allums and James Wilkes.
 While Phelps' boasts a seemingly inexhaustible supply of talent, Gary Cunningham puts all his eggs in a basket held by Greenwood, Hamilton, Holland and Vandeweghe.
 Greenwood is the top scorer and rebounder averaging 17.8 ppg, but only four points per game seperate the next three names.
 However, the quality of play drops off noticeably thereafter as Wilkes' 5.7 ppg is fifth highest on the 16-3 UCLA team.
 Besides losing their fourth game of the year to Notre Dame, the Los Angeleans have been edged by Stanford and Arizona by three and one points respectively.
-Both defeats came on the road The Bruins have bounced back A hot hand is nothing new for Holland who leads the team in field goal per cent with a .643 average.
+Both defeats came on the road in their last five games, winning all convincingly.
+Vandeweg and Holland have possessed the golden tough during the winning streak A hot hand is nothing new for Holland who leads the team in field goal per cent with a .643 average.
 Hollands 10-13 field goal performance against ND earlier in the year kept his team in the game.
 Vandeweghe, who scored only six points in that first meeting, has averaged 18 ppg. over the last five games thanks to a better than 70 per cent accuracy rate from the floor during that hiatus.
 Notre Dame, at 17-2, has also won its last five outings.
 The Irish have showed symptoms of a team under great pressure emenating from their lofty number one national ranking.
 Never-theless, Phelps' protege's have managed to roll up enough points to win against tough competition.
+Tipoff for the nationally tele- 50-yard freestlye events.